Jan Ceulemans

-Jan Anna Gumaar Ceulemans (/nl-BE/; born 28 February 1957) is a Belgian former professional footballer who played as midfielder.
-A prolific goalscorer, Ceulemans was known for his stamina, aerial ability, technique and was also recognized as one of the greatest Belgium footballers of all time.
+Jan Ceulemans (/nl-BE/; born 28 February 1957) is a Belgian former professional footballer who played as a midfielder or forward.
+A prolific goalscorer, Ceulemans was known for his stamina, aerial ability, technique and was also recognized as one of the greatest Belgian footballers of all time.
 He was also known for his power, imposing frame and natural authority.

 Ceulemans was also a regular member of the Belgium national football team, with 96 international appearances, a record that stood for 26 years until it was surpassed by Jan Vertonghen's 97th appearance for Belgium on 10 October 2017; Ceulemans is now the ninth most-capped for Belgium.
 He still holds the record for most appearances in the Belgian Pro League with 517.
 Most of his time with Belgium took place under the guidance of Guy Thys.
 This period saw the Belgium squad record some of their finest results, which include reaching the final of Euro 80 and fourth place at the 1986 FIFA World Cup.